SmallSharpToolsOpenSource/StaticLibraryForXcode4AndiOS/README.md

 See StaticLibraryLinking.png for example of Other Linker Flags

-To learn more pick up Pro iOS 5 Tools from Apress. http://sstools.co/IklJKs
+To learn more pick up Pro iOS 5 Tools from Apress.
+See Chapter 11 titled "How Do I Share Some of This?" (http://sstools.co/IklJKs)

 SmallSharpTools
 Brennan Stehling